Genetically modified crops: Viruses

+Plant viruses are a cause of around half of the plant diseases emerging worldwide, and an estimated 10–15% of losses in crop yields.
 Papaya, potatoes, and squash have been engineered to resist viral pathogens such as cucumber mosaic virus which, despite its name, infects a wide variety of plants.

 Virus resistant papaya were developed in response to a papaya ringspot virus (PRV) outbreak in Hawaii in the late 1990s.
 They incorporate PRV DNA.
 By 2010, 80% of Hawaiian papaya plants were genetically modified.

 Potatoes were engineered for resistance to potato leaf roll virus and Potato virus Y in 1998.
 Poor sales led to their market withdrawal after three years.

 Yellow squash that were resistant to at first two, then three viruses were developed, beginning in the 1990s.
 The viruses are watermelon, cucumber and zucchini/courgette yellow mosaic.
 Squash was the second GM crop to be approved by US regulators.
 The trait was later added to zucchini.

 Many strains of corn have been developed in recent years to combat the spread of Maize dwarf mosaic virus, a costly virus that causes stunted growth which is carried in Johnson grass and spread by aphid insect vectors.
 These strands are commercially available although the resistance is not standard among GM corn variants.